StephenETaylor/KSAA-RD/README.md

  >> python3 trainrd.py 2 s   \

  >>> read ar.en.test.json, each record of which contains an "id" and a "gloss" key.
- >>> and produce output2s.json, each record of which  will contain an "id" and an "SGNS" key
+ >>> and produce output2s.json, each record of which  will contain an "id" and an "sgns" key